Maine State Park Pass

 Maine Botanical Gardens in Boothbay

 Library patrons can now reserve tickets to the Gardens for up to two adults and any number of children under age 18 at no charge to the patron.
-Explore more than 300 acres of gardens and natural spaces, from the Native Butterfly and Moth House to the Bibby and Harold Alfond Children’s Garden or Giles Rhododendron and Perennial Garden, and the new Giant Trolls, the Guardians of the Seeds.
+Explore more than 300 acres of gardens and natural spaces, from the Native Butterfly and Moth House to the Bibby and Harold Alfond Children’s Garden or Giles Rhododendron and Perennial Garden, and the Giant Trolls, the Guardians of the Seeds.
 The Gardens are open rain or shine 7 days a week, 9 a.m. to 5 p.m., May 1 to October 17.
+Call the library to reserve the free pass.
 Learn more about Coastal Maine Botanical Gardens at mainegardens.org.

 Children’s Museum and Theater of Maine

 This newly constructed facility welcomes our library pass holders to free admission for two adults and up to six children.
 Located at 250 Thompson’s Point Road, Portland, ME